Industrial Vacuum Systems for Use in Hazardous Locations or Ordinary Locations with Combustible Dust

 The NFPA lists industrial vacuum cleaners as the preferred method of cleaning as they collect and contain dust safely, guaranteeing the highest level of cleaning and hygiene (much more than blowing or alternative cleaning systems).
 But it’s important that you seek out the best vacuum cleaner for your industry, as industrial vacuum cleaners are not a one-size-fits-all product.

 OSHA gives a guidance that all industries must follow called NEP (National Emphasis Program), which lists recommended housekeeping and maintenance procedures.

 Even if the NEP is not an approved regulation, this does not mean that it can considered without penalty.
 There are some standards that can be used for regular citations.

 ✓ Detailed working environment cleaning program, defining the materials which may be combustible, the processes to avoid explosions, hidden areas in the facilities that have to be checked regularly, source of ignition

 ✓ Use of industrial vacuum systems as the best and safest choice for cleaning

 ✓ Only use certified equipment for the scope, both as outlined by the environment (HazLoc) or for safely picking up the dust type (Combustible / Non-combustible) as identified in your Dust testing and DHA.

-Certified or compliant to NFPA and OSHA standards?
+Is Your Vacuum Certified or Compliant to NFPA and OSHA Standards?